 |®||Fourteen anomalies of the Honda GL1000 ignition that make it one of the most difficult to time of all vintage Honda streetbikes.|

 The GL1000 is not just an iconic bike, it is a time capsule into another era, and a very pleasant ride.
-One of my favorite vintage Hondas, it is relatively simple to service, except for one area that is challenging and in my 46 years of observation difficult enough to seldom be done right.
+One of my favorite vintage Hondas, it is relatively simple to service, except for one area that is challenging and in my more than 50 years of observation difficult enough to seldom be done right.
 Here are fourteen hints on adjusting the GL1000 ignition.

 1. The GL1000 ignition is driven by a toothed rubber belt.
 This means its timing is dependent on good belt maintenance, i.e. tensioning.
 Sloppiness here results in sloppiness at the ignition.
 The belt must be carefully tensioned first thing in any tuning scenario.

 2. While the belt drives the cam, at the same time the engine’s valve springs oppose that drive, in a way that produces intermittent pulses.
 The result is no matter how well the rubber belt is tensioned, every 360 degree rotation of the crankshaft (180 degrees rotation of the camshaft) applies varying valve spring forces to the cam and belt arrangement, resulting in changes in cam timing, thus changes in ignition timing.

 3. The situation just described is further aggravated by a very loose fit (more than 0.005") of the camshaft in its bearings that allows the cam to rock in response to valve spring and drive belt forces, and the ignition along with it.

 4. The ignition is mounted on a snout made into the left camshaft.
 This projection is not always straight, typically exhibiting some 0.003” indicated runnout.
 This too affects ignition timing.